-Ultrasonography is noninvasive and easy to perform and has high sensitivity (94% to 100%) and specificity (98% to 100%)^{3, 4, 80-84} for detecting AAAs.
+Ultrasonography is noninvasive, easy to perform, and has high sensitivity (94% to 100%) and specificity (98% to 100%)3, 4, 80-84 for detecting AAAs.
 CT scanning is another method that can be used to detect AAAs.
-CT scans are more reproducible than ultrasound, with over 90 percent of measurements being within 2 mm of the original scan.3 Although CT is an accurate tool for identifying AAAs, it is not promoted as a screening method due to radiation exposure.
-The Society for Vascular Surgery recommends the use of CT scanning for operative planning due to its precision, reproducibility, and ability to determine the morphology of the AAA and presence of renal arteries and occlusive disease;3 CT has been used in at least one screening trial.^{85, 86}
+CT scans are more reproducible than ultrasound, with more than 90 percent of measurements being within 2 mm of the original scan.
+Although CT is an accurate tool for identifying AAAs, it is not promoted as a screening method due to radiation exposure.
+The Society for Vascular Surgery recommends the use of CT scanning for operative planning due to its precision, reproducibility, and ability to determine the morphology of the AAA and presence of renal arteries and occlusive disease; CT has been used in at least one screening trial.

-While physical examination for the detection of AAAs has also been used in practice, such exams have a low sensitivity, especially in detecting smaller aneurysms or in obese patients.
-A case-control study estimated the sensitivity of detecting an AAA \geq 3.0 cm to be 68 percent (95% CI, 60 to 76%) with a specificity of 75 percent (95% CI, 68 to 82%).87 A meta-analysis of 15 cohort screening studies with asymptomatic patients estimated sensitivity to be even lower, at 39 percent.88 This approach is not recommended for screening or preoperative planning.
+While physical examination for the detection of AAAs has also been used in practice, such examinations have a low sensitivity, especially in detecting smaller aneurysms or in obese patients.
+A case-control study estimated the sensitivity of detecting an AAA of 3.0 cm or larger to be 68 percent (95% CI, 60% to 76%), with a specificity of 75 percent (95% CI, 68% to 82%).
+A meta-analysis of 15 cohort screening studies of asymptomatic patients estimated sensitivity to be even lower, at 39 percent.
+This approach is not recommended for screening or preoperative planning.